EDU-CIRCUIT-HW: Evaluating Multimodal Large Language Models on Real-World University-Level STEM Student Handwritten Solutions: Experiments

 Second, when comparing LLM-based graders with the human graduate grader, we observe a clear divergence between coarse-grained and fine-grained assessments.
-State-of-the-art MLLMs (e.g., the \texttt{Gemini} series) outperform the graduate grader in the binary agreement.
-However, this advantage diminishes when facing more strict criteria.
-On the type and point agreements, even the strongest MLLMs lag behind the human grader with non-negligible performance gaps.
-This indicates that current MLLMs still struggle to reliably capture and reason over critical, fine-grained details in handwritten solutions, highlighting a persistent challenge in deploying LLM-based systems for precision-critical educational evaluation.
+In terms of binary agreement, state-of-the-art MLLMs (e.g., the \texttt{Gemini} series) outperform the graduate grader, who may exhibit human rater leniency\footnote{The phenomenon whereby human graders may overlook construct-irrelevant variances (e.g., minor notation irregularities) if the student's core logic and final answer are correct.} \cite{pedagogical_filtering}.
+However, the human graduate grader demonstrates more consistent performance across all levels of rubric granularity, causing the advantage of MLLMs to diminish under stricter criteria.
+Specifically, for type- and point-level agreement, even the strongest MLLMs lag behind the human grader, with non-negligible performance gaps.
+This indicates that current MLLMs still struggle to reliably capture and reason over critical, fine-grained details in handwritten solutions, highlighting a persistent challenge in deploying trustworthy LLM-based systems for precision-critical educational evaluation.

 \textbf{Recognition Error Taxonomy} Based on the taxonomy defined in Table \ref{tab:error_taxonomy}, we categorize the identified recognition errors to analyze their distribution and impact, as summarized in Figure \ref{fig:error distribution}.
 Unsurprisingly, recognition errors are most prevalent at the surface level, particularly in the \emph{Symbolic \& Character} category, while more complex \emph{Diagrammatic} and \emph{Textual \& Logical} errors are less frequent.
 Beyond this, we observe that different MLLMs exhibit heterogeneous visual recognition capabilities.
 For instance, despite its smaller scale, \texttt{Qwen3-VL-8B-Thinking} demonstrates competitive performance in the \emph{Diagrammatic} category (98 errors), even surpassing larger models like \texttt{Gemini-2.5-Pro} (103 errors).
 Conversely, commercial models generally excel in the \emph{Textual \& Logical} category, showcasing their superior ability to interpret high-level semantic relations and textual explanations.